 The Defeat Devices by Volkswagen

 The funding for this grant has an interesting history.
-It was in 2016 that California sued Volkswagen for using “defeat devices”.
-Essentially, the devices allowed cars to recognize when they were undergoing emissions testing and switched the cars into lower-operation modes.
+It was in 2016 that California sued Volkswagen for using “defeat devices.”
+Essentially, the devices allowed cars to recognize when they were undergoing emissions testing and switched them into lower-operation modes.

 The company admitted that 11 million of its vehicles were equipped with software that was used to cheat on emissions tests, reported the New York Times.